openvnf/vnf-ipsec/Readme.md

 # Site-to-site VPN Gateway using StrongSwan

-This container image provides a privileged container to connect two sites to each other running in a vm on Azure or any other node if configuration is manually provided.
+This container image provides a container to connect two sites to each other.

 There are two different ways of running the container in current version, where the default is the *manual way* for compatibility reasons.
+In general this way can be used with every configuration accepted by the *strongswan* software and is therefor quite useful for testing and development on new architectures.

 If running on AWS using the *env-var* way is the recommended one.
+This configuration should also be sufficient for every scenario where the public-ip is hidden on the virtual machine, so not visible by the `ip` command.

+Testing though was just fulfiled on AWS.

 ## The *ENV-VAR* way of running Strongswan

 This way there is template being used to configure the container.

-Further there will be a route set by a script which is just tested on AWS yet.
+An option to create routes in the default routing table is also provided.
+It has to be used, if routing of the tunneled networks should happen automatically when using *calico*.
+For this to be working, the network has though to be accepted by calico and the container has to run using host networking.

+If running as a container without host networking, just adding CAP_NET_ADMIN is sufficient but useful termination of the traffic inside the container has to be taken care of by the user.

 For other architectures, the code might have to be changed.

 ### Run this container